 South Brother Island

 Also in 2007, THE POINT and Congressman Jose E. Serrano’s Office with support from the National Oceanic and Atmospheric Association helped negotiate the sale of the privately-owned South Brother Island to New York City.
-Located in the East River, this undeveloped island is a nesting sanctuary for birds including herons, cormorants and egrets.
+Located in the East River, this undeveloped island is a nesting sanctuary for birds including herons, cormorants, and egrets.
 It is now under the care of the NYC Parks Department and the Bronx Zoo.

 Hunts Point Monitoring & Control Committee (HPMCC)

 In 2007, THE POINT helped the Hunts Point community negotiate a $22 million settlement as part of the HPMCC with the NYS Department of Environmental Protection (DEP).
-The charrette process was the first of its kind held by the DEP, which is now considering it as a model for engaging the community in decision-makign processes.
+The charrette process was the first of its kind held by the DEP, which is now considering it as a model for engaging the community in decision-making processes.
 In 2008, THE POINT’s President and Chief Operating Officer Maria Torres was also named Chairperson of the HPMCC.

 Increased Community Green Space

 In 2006, THE POINT completed the remediation process at this location of a former fur factory at 1399 Lafayette Avenue and officially named it the Hunts Point Riverside Campus for Arts and the Environment.
 The goal of the site is to enhance the community’s access to the Bronx River while creating new opportunities for the arts beyond the reach of THE POINT’s door.
-This same year, the Hunts Point community celebrated the opening of Barretto Point Park and the Hunts Point Riverside Park, a triumph for neigborhood residents and organizations like THE POINT who had been advocating for increased green space for over a decade.
+This same year, the Hunts Point community celebrated the opening of Barretto Point Park and the Hunts Point Riverside Park, a triumph for neighborhood residents and organizations like THE POINT who had been advocating for increased green space for over a decade.

 South Bronx Environmental Health and Policy Study

-From 2001 – 2006, THE POINT particpated in the South Bronx Environmental Health and Policy Study in partnership with Congressman Jose E. Serrano’s Office, NYU Wagner, NYU School of Medicine and three other community partners: Youth Ministries for Peace and Justice, Nos Quedmaos and The Sports Foundation.
-Aimed at better understanding how air quality affects the health of residents in neighbohoods like Hunts Point, the concluded study was featured in the New York Times Metro section on October 22, 2006.
+From 2001 – 2006, THE POINT participated in the South Bronx Environmental Health and Policy Study in partnership with Congressman Jose E. Serrano’s Office, NYU Wagner, NYU School of Medicine and three other community partners: Youth Ministries for Peace and Justice, Nos Quedmaos and The Sports Foundation.
+Aimed at better understanding how air quality affects the health of residents in neighborhoods like Hunts Point, the concluded study was featured in the New York Times Metro section on October 22, 2006.
 Since then, THE POINT and its partners have been working to take the findings of the study and translate then into long-term policy recommendations.